 Known as The Diamond Lady, exploring Cape Lookout Lighthouse is a spectacular experience.
 To get there, you have to take a ferry over to the Cape Lookout National Seashore.
 On the ride over, the captain gives a brief history of the area.
 Once there, you can scale the 216 steps to the top, learn a bit of history at Keepers’ Quarters Museum, and walk around one of the top US national park beaches.

-At this free admission museum, your kids can view artifacts from Blackbeard’s Queen Anne’s Revenge ship such as cannons, fragments of weapons, and ammunition along with a ship’s bell.
+Free admission North Carolina Maritime Museum, your kids can view artifacts from Blackbeard’s Queen Anne’s Revenge ship such as cannons, fragments of weapons, and ammunition along with a ship’s bell.
 On Conservation Wednesdays visitors can watch lab technicians examine and clean artifacts from Blackbeard’s ship.
 Kids can go on a scavenger hunt throughout the museum, see a sperm whale skeleton along with its heart, and learn about the history of North Carolina surfing.

 To explore a new water sport or gain some experience in new waters, book your adventure with Beaufort Paddle.
 Get a standup paddleboard lesson for a more challenging experience or slip into a kayak for a relaxed adventure.
 The owner, Rod is a great guy with a laidback deposition – the perfect combination of a beach-owned business.

-At this free admission attraction, your family can explore an historic fort that was used in the War Between the States and World War II.
+At free admission Fort Macon State Park, your family can explore an historic fort that was used in the War Between the States and World War II.
 Restored quarters offer a look into the lives of officers and soldiers.
 Guided tours are available.

 Book a reservation at Pescara Wood Oven Kitchen, a Tuscan Italian restaurant with a huge emphasize on serving up homemade dishes using local seafood.
 Dine at Front Street Grill where the chef truly embraces the dock to dish concept by using 90% local seafood.
 They add a unique twist by incorporating Caribbean flavors to many of their menu items.
 Enjoy delicious tapas and crafted cocktails at Circa 81 where the passionate owner has been cooking, since he was a boy.

-Watch sharks along with a variety of sea life swim around a sunken submarine in the Living Shipwreck exhibit.
+Watch sharks along with a variety of sea life swim around a sunken submarine in the Living Shipwreck exhibit at North Carolina Aquarium.
 You’ll also see a rare white sea turtle and observe playful river otters.
 Enhance our visit with the Free daily programs, animal encounters, and talking with divers in the Living Shipwreck exhibit.